gioblu/PJON/README.md

 ```

 ## Receive data
-To correctly receive data is necessary to call at least once per loop cycle the receive() function passing as a parameter the maximum reception time in microseconds:
+To correctly receive data it is necessary to call at least once per loop cycle the receive() function passing as a parameter the maximum reception time in microseconds:

 ```cpp
 int response = network.receive(1000);
 ```
 It is important to consider that this is not an interrupt driven system and so all the time Arduino will pass in delay or executing something a certain amount of packets will be potentially lost unheard by the busy receiver.
-In this case structure intelligently your loop cicle to avoid huge blind timeframes.
+In this case structure intelligently your loop cycle to avoid huge blind timeframes.
 The receive function returns a response that contains the result of the reception.
 If you use packet and reaction manager this is not strictly necessary but useful to know:

 ```cpp
 int response = network.receive(1000);